 Here's another earlier hit that provides some fun wordplay about daytime distractions and requited lust.
 Its clever lyrics would've made for a radio hit in just about any decade before or since its 1975 release.

 8. "Any Day Now"

-This gorgeous Burt Bacharach co-write off Milsap's Inside album has it all--piano accompaniment, romantic lyrics, '80s production experimentation and a fantastic performance by one of country's most dynamic vocalists.
+This gorgeous Burt Bacharach co-write off Milsap's Inside album has it all--piano accompaniment, romantic lyrics, '80s production experimentation and a fantastic performance by one of country music's most dynamic vocalists.